lwchkg/nibbles_vbnet/README.md

 * The separation of user interface and the business logic is not complete, and some strings are hard-coded.
   Complete separation is infeasible for a programmer in his or her first year.

-And here are some non-tradeoffs.
+And here are some non-tradeoffs:

 * Using `AndAlso` and `OrElse` instead of `And` and `Or`.
-  The use of short-circuiting operatiors (`AndAlso` and `OrElse`) is a must to learn, because logical operators of most computer languages are short-circuiting.
+  The use of short-circuiting operators (`AndAlso` and `OrElse`) is a must to learn because logical operators of most computer languages are short-circuiting.

 * Not observing the single-exit rule in structured programming practice.
   This rule helped in the old days because it was easy to forget deallocating resources (e.g. memory, file handle).
   Things work differently in VB.NET with destructors and exception handling, and single-exit does not help anymore.
-  Instead, the single-exit rule often make control flows difficult to read.
+  Instead, the single-exit rule often makes control flows difficult to read.

 ## Level set, sound, and copyright issues